Professional Results with Nik Sharpener Pro 3

 Stage 2, Creative Sharpening

-In Creative Sharpening you apply sharpening selectively to enhance more important features in the photo.
+In the Creative Sharpening stage, you apply sharpening selectively to enhance more important features in the photo.
 For example, if you were sharpening a portrait, you might apply additional sharpening to the subject’s eyes to make them more prominent.
 You apply creative sharpening after adjustments to improve colour, tone or add special effects.
 It’s used as a final step in the processing of the image.

 Importantly, if you’re going to be resizing your image, it’s applied after the resizing.
 If you don’t, the resizing can reduce or exaggerate the sharpening effect depending on if you’re or increasing or reducing the image size.